MicrosoftDocs/office-developer-client-docs/docs/excel-xll/accessing-xll-code-in-excel.md

 - Must be registered with Excel.

-## Registering Functions and Commands with Excel
+## Registering functions and commands with Excel

 Registration tells Excel the following about a DLL entry point: